German Dual Citizenship for Americans: Law Changes, Tax Rules, and How to Apply

 If you’re ready to be matched with a Greenback accountant, click the get started button below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions.

-This article provides general information about German dual citizenship and US tax obligations.
+This article provides general information about German dual citizenship and U.S. tax obligations.
 Tax situations vary based on individual circumstances.
 For personalized advice about your situation, consult a qualified professional specializing in expat tax matters.